 Tomato Types and Varieties

-There are numerous types and varieties of tomato plants.
-Choose tomato plants according to your needs and preferences, but also feel free to experiment a little bit.
-Common tomato types that can be found in home and small gardens are given in the following list:
+There are numerous types and varieties of tomato plants, so choose tomato plants according to your needs and preferences, but also feel free to experiment a little bit - having different tomato types and varieties can be very decorative and also can prolong the harvesting season.

 Beefsteak tomatoes or beef tomatoes are large varieties with some fruits weighing 500g or even more.
 Most of the varieties are pink or red, often with pronounced ribbing.